Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/productboard-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Productboard - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Productboard**.
-2. Enter a name and paste the token you copied from Productboard.
+3. Enter a name and paste the token you copied from Productboard.
-3. Select the Amplitude properties that map onto the Productboard user ID, email and external ID properties.
+4. Select the Amplitude properties that map onto the Productboard user ID, email and external ID properties.

     !!!info "More about properties"